zachpino/realtimespace/week4/conversion.md

 geoproject 'd3.geoConicEqualArea().rotate([90,-35]).fitSize([960,960],d)' < il.json > il-cea.json'
 ```

 There are several new things in this line.
 This is the first line of Javascript we've covered.
 The `geoproject` command takes as input a javascript phrase, accessing the [d3 projection library](https://github.com/d3/d3-geo/blob/master/README.md#projections) directly.
 Here, we are tapping the Conic-Equal-Area projection which does not distort the area of enclosed geography.
-This makes it ideal for visualizations where areas are meaningful, like chloropleths.
+This makes it ideal for visualizations where areas are meaningful, such as choropleths.
 Alternatives would be fine here, and consulting the [State Plane](https://github.com/veltman/d3-stateplane) guidelines, the preferred projection by each state government, is also advisable.

 Projections have `rotate` methods that allow us to spin the globe and focus on a center point.
 Here, we are rotating the globe 90 degrees west away from the Prime Meridian, and 35 degrees towards the north pole to bring Illinois roughly into focus.
-You can see these numbers are meaningful -- Chicago's Longitude, Latitude coordinates are [41.8781° N, 87.6298° W]
+You can see these numbers are meaningful -- Chicago's Longitude, Latitude coordinates are [41.8781° N, 87.6298° W], the inverse of our rotation.

 Finally, we are scaling our projection to fit in a 960 point square.

 `geoproject` takes an input file with the `<` operator, and outputs a new file with the redirect `>` operator.
+Many of the node commands we are running will use this standard.

 Let's get some usable vectors for design purposes!